matthewrevell/tutorials/Getting_started/ssh-keypairs.md

 * **Secure**: breaking an SSH key requires so much time and computational power that these sorts of attacks are not practical in the real world.
 SSH keys are much, much secure than even very strong passwords.

 * **Convenient**: instead of managing per-machine passwords or sharing them across your company, every physical person who needs access to your servers give you their public key.
 You can then setup granular access control by adding those keys only to the relevant machines.
-If you need to revoke someone's access, simply revoking his key prevents him from logging in without altering other people's workflow.
+If you need to revoke someone's access, simply revoking their key prevents them from logging in without altering other people's workflow.

 Exoscale allows you to automatically provision linux machines with SSH public keys to use for Public-Key authentication with SSHv2.